ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 ```

-If the channel is unbuffered,the sender blocks until the receiver has received the value.If the channel has a buffer,the sender blocks only until the value has been copied to the buffer;if the buffer is full,this means waiting until some receiver has retrieved a value.Receivers block until there is data to receive.
+If the channel is unbuffered, the sender blocks until the receiver has received the value.
+If the channel has a buffer, the sender blocks only until the value has been copied to the buffer; if the buffer is full, this means waiting until some receiver has retrieved a value.
+Receivers block until there is data to receive.

 ### Close

-The [`close`](http://golang.org/ref/spec#Close)function records that no more valueswill be sent on a channel.
-After calling `close`,and after any previously sent values have been received,receive operations will return a zero value without blocking.A multi-valued receive operation additionally returns a booleanindicating whether the value was delivered by a send operation.
+The [`close`](http://golang.org/ref/spec#Close)function records that no more values will be sent on a channel.
+After calling `close`,and after any previously sent values have been received,receive operations will return a zero value without blocking.A multi-valued receive operation additionally returns a boolean indicating whether the value was delivered by a send operation.

 ```
 ch := make(chan string)